SilverPlate3/SilverStrike/README.md

 # SilverStrike
 Injected reverse shell with built in modules.\
-On top of an Injected reverse shell, SilverStrike offers the attacker: persistce, ransomware, screenshots, credential access, process elevation, DLL hijacking, upload/download files.
-Of course every thing will be done by the injected process.
+On top of an Injected reverse shell, SilverStrike offers the attacker: persistance, ransomware, screenshots, credential access, process elevation, DLL hijacking, upload/download files.
+Of course everything will be done by the injected process.

 # SilverStrike.pdf